deislabs/deislabs.io/content/posts/towards-krustlet-v1-cncf.md

 building with the community (such as a [library for handling OCI artifacts from Rust][oci-crate]), show how Rust can be a great alternative for building high performance and secure cloud native components.

+### So what now?

+We need your help to test things out.
+Download Krustlet, give it a whirl in your different clusters, or file bugs.
+Any of these things will help us put the final polish on the 1.0 release!

+We want to thank the many people who have [contributed][contributors] to the project, alongside the CNCF and the WebAssembly community -- your help and excitement have been invaluable!

 {{< krustlet-networking >}}